sandovabarbora/golemio-public-transportation/README.md

 1. **Data loading fails**: Check Azure credentials and connection
 2. **Maps not displaying**: Verify internet connection and Folium installation
 3. **Prediction errors**: Ensure sufficient historical data is available

-## Contact 📧

-For questions and feedback:
-- Create an issue in the repository
-- Contact the development team at [email]
-- Join our community Discord

 ---
 Made with ❤️ by Barbora and Vojtěch